“Our church doesn’t need training for PTSD counseling: we aren’t in a military community.”

 Scripture tells us as the cross brings about redemption, so the sufferings of His people bring about various goods.
 That is why James can instruct us to count it all joy when we encounter various trials (James 1:2–4).
 Romans 5:3–5 tells us that we can “rejoice” or “exult” in our sufferings because of the work that God brings about through them.
 Paul encourages Christians by reminding us that God is transforming us into Christ-likeness through all things in life, including trauma (Romans 8:28–30).

 Next time you are tempted to believe that PTSD is not an issue in your church, think again.
 Trauma is everywhere.
-But do not dismay: offer hope and healing to those who have experienced great suffering by pointing them to the Bible and it’s Author, who endured the greatest suffering of anyone.
+But do not dismay: offer hope and healing to those who have experienced great suffering.
+You can care for believers by pointing them to the Bible and it’s Author, who endured the greatest suffering of anyone.

 This article cannot fully equip you to deal with PTSD, but it can bring awareness to the prevalence of this reality and the fact that God’s Word addresses it.
-Go here to learn more about a conference a colleague and I gave to equip people for this challenging problem.
+Learn more about a conference a colleague and I gave to equip people for this challenging problem.
 You can also find helpful resources to address many other problems of life with God’s Word at the Biblical Counseling Coalition website.

 American Psychiatric Association and DSM-5 Task Force, Diagnostic and Statistical Manual of Mental Disorders: DSM-5.
 (Washington, D.C.: American Psychiatric Association, 2013), 276.